Cleveland Browns vs. Minnesota Vikings NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - Cleveland's games this year have gone over the total in two out of three opportunities (66.7%).

-- The Browns average 28.7 points per game, comparable to the 26 per matchup the Vikings allow.

-- When Cleveland puts up more than 26 points, it is 1-1 against the spread and 1-1 overall.
+- Cleveland is 1-1 against the spread and 1-1 overall in games when it records more than 26 points.

 - The Browns average only 0.3 more yards per game (410) than the Vikings give up per matchup (409.7).

-- When Cleveland totals more than 409.7 yards, the team is 2-0 against the spread and 1-1 overall.
+- Cleveland is 2-0 against the spread and 1-1 overall when the team piles up more than 409.7 yards.

-- The Browns have turned the ball over four times this season, two more turnovers than the Vikings have forced (2).
+- This year, the Browns have turned the ball over four times, two more than the Vikings' takeaways (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Vikings.